-VB.NET Mod Operator (Odd, Even Numbers)This VB.NET article demonstrates the Mod operator used with constants.
-It uses Mod in a loop construct.
+VB.NET Mod Operator (Odd, Even Numbers)Use the Mod operator to perform modulo division.
+Use Mod in a loop construct.

 Mod.
 How can you use modulo division in the VB.NET language?
 With the Mod operator, you can compute the remainder of a division expression.